trelau/AFEM/README.rst

 Installing ASAP
 ---------------
-ASAP is a pure Python package and can be installed using the command:
+ASAP is a pure Python package and can be installed using the command

     python setup.py develop